 In Cape Town things got interesting.
-Within a couple weeks of getting there Barry became Medical Inspector for the colony, even though he was only in his very early twenties.
-He was very adamant that clean water and good diet were connected to good health.
-One of his first acts as Medical Inspector was figure out a better system for providing cleaner water to Cape Town, especially the poorer areas.
+Within a couple weeks of getting there, Barry became Medical Inspector for the colony, even though he was only in his very early twenties.
+He was very adamant that clean water and a good diet were connected to good health.
+One of his first acts as Medical Inspector was to figure out a better system for providing cleaner water to Cape Town, especially the poorer areas.
 He was also a strong believer in making available good medical care, fresh food and clean water to everyone including the common soldiers, the poor, mentally ill, non-white people, prisoners, lepers, and basically everyone.
 He was incredibly quick to denounce anyone he felt was taking advantage of or treating cruelly anyone from the aforementioned groups, which made him as many friends as you can imagine it did.
 He also became known, and hated, for making every medical professional, working publicly or privately to licensed and regulated.
 He also licensed and regulated pharmacies and other drug sales.
 This was in an attempt to cut back on poorly manufactured, and often deadly, drugs that were being made and sold by unlicensed and often untrained pharmacists.

-On the personality front Barry tended towards being cold, rude, opinionated and downright insubordinate.
+On the personality front, Barry tended towards being cold, rude, opinionated and downright insubordinate.
 He was routinely disciplined for refusing to follow orders, and many other doctors found him impossible to work with.

-As a young man he was considered to be a dandy, people remarked on his love of fine clothes and wigs especially especially in Cape Town.
+As a young man he was considered to be a dandy, people remarked on his love of fine clothes and wigs especially in Cape Town.
 He owned and could use both a rapier and cavalry saber.
-He also routinely challenged people to duels over slights to his professionalism and for calling him short, which he hated.
+He challenged people to duels over slights to his professionalism and for calling him short, which he hated.
 He also did fight at least one pistol duel, while at Cape Town.

 The end of his time as Medical Inspector at Cape Town revolved around the accusation that he had an ‘unnatural and immoral’ affair with the Governor of Cape Town, Lord Charles Somerset.
 The affair was a great scandal, during which the anonymously written placards would show up in various public places calling Somerset “Dr. Barry’s wife” among other things.

 It is undeniable that while Barry was at Cape Town he and Somerset where close.
-Even people who weren’t accusing them of sleeping together admitted they had an unusual close relationship.
+Even people who weren’t accusing them of sleeping together admitted they had an unusually close relationship.
 There are several stories about Somerset being in debt to Barry for saving Somerset’s life or the life of ones of his daughters.
 There is no evidence of this though, Somerset seemed to genuinely like Barry, to find him intelligent and amusing.
 Somerset referred to Barry early on as a “genius at medicine and absurd in everything else.”
 Yet the two often lived together, Somerset often took Barry with him on hunting trips, or to look at hippos or elephants.
 He introduced Barry to many of the important white political figures in South Africa.
 He protected Barry from being more severally punished when his tendency to be an unbelievable asshole towards people in power got him in trouble.
-He monetarily and politically also supported a lot of Barry’s reform.
+He monetarily and politically also supported a lot of Barry’s reforms.

 Later after the scandal, when the two of them had parted ways Somerset would recall Barry as having been “the most skilful of physicians and most wayward of men.”